Seed&Spark: History

 Founder Emily Best created the prototype for Seed&Spark with Caroline Von Kuhn and Liam Brady while raising funds for their feature film Like the Water in 2010.
 Through the platform, the film was able to raise $23,000 in 30 days.
 The public site launched on December 1, 2012 with 11 distributed films and 15 crowdfunding campaigns.

 Seed&Spark raised more than $300,000 in its first 6 months.
 Originally based in Brooklyn, New York, Seed&Spark relocated to Los Angeles in 2014.

 Funding

-Best was the recipient in 2013 of $10,000 grant for Seed&Spark from SoftBank Capital and Lerer Ventures, given via the New York Observer blog Betabeat's competition series The Pitch.
+Emily Best was the recipient in 2013 of $10,000 grant for Seed&Spark from SoftBank Capital and Lerer Ventures, given via the New York Observer blog Betabeat's competition series The Pitch.
 Lerer principal Steve Schlafman explained that Best "proved to us that her product is working and solves a real problem that she experienced first hand."
 In August 2014, Seed&Spark closed a million dollar seed round led by Wadsworth Family investment fund Manitou Ventures.